Climate Change and Implications for National Security

 While the issue is polarizing in domestic politics, it is in the larger context between rich and poor nations where required responses on a humanitarian and relief basis will not only strain military resources, but also create an increasingly untenable position for military responders.
 Regardless of how relatively successful security responses are on a per-event basis, it will likely not absolve the U.S. of blame in the eyes of those receiving the assistance.
 Thus, an approach relying on localized resilience remains fundamentally short-sighted for what is a global threat.
 The security system was not designed with such tasks in mind and we will find ourselves wanting if these issues are not truly addressed now.

 It is recommended that the U.S.:

-Seek congressional authorization and appropriation to form a Cabinet level agency, the Department of Climate Control (DCC), appointing a Secretary and consolidating the relevant existing climate change components across U.S. government.
-DCC should be included through a Presidential policy directive within the national security and interagency decision making process in a manner similar to the Department of Homeland Security (DHS) but unlike DHS – as there is not time – it must be organized, given authority, responsibility and funds to support dynamic and inclusive problem resolution to match the urgency of the crisis faced.
+Seek congressional authorization and appropriation to form a Cabinet-level agency, the Department of Climate Control (DCC), appointing a Secretary and consolidating the relevant existing climate change components across the U.S. government.
+DCC should be included through a Presidential policy directive within the national security and interagency decision-making process in a manner similar to the Department of Homeland Security (DHS) but unlike DHS – as there is not time – it must be organized, given authority, responsibility and funds to support dynamic and inclusive problem resolution to match the urgency of the crisis faced.